Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older people or in pregnant women.

 Hemiballismus affects one side of the body.
 The arm is affected more often than the leg.
 Hemiballismus may be temporarily disabling because when a person tries to move the limb, it may fling out uncontrollably.

-The diagnosis of chorea, athetosis, and hemiballismus is based on symptoms.
-Doctors also ask which drugs a person is taking to check for drugs that may be causing the symptoms.
+The diagnosis of chorea, athetosis, or hemiballismus is based on symptoms and observation by a doctor.
+The doctor also asks which drugs a person is taking to check for drugs that may be causing the symptoms.

 Tests may be done to identify the cause.
 These tests may include